3shibani/react_todolist/README.md

 Name : Shibani Panda
 id : ICOD7617
 domain : web development
-duration : 05th MAY 2024 to 05th JUNE 2024 m
+duration : 05th MAY 2024 to 05th JUNE 2024
-entor : sravani gouni
+mentor : sravani gouni
 description :
 A to-do list is a simple yet powerful tool for organizing tasks, managing time, and increasing productivity.
 It serves as a roadmap for daily, weekly, or long-term goals, ensuring that important tasks are not forgotten and allowing individuals to prioritize their activities effectively.